CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Limitations

 \section{Limitations}

 Our primary limitation is associated with the diversity of programming tasks evaluated and the constraints of prompt programming.
 Some open-ended programming tasks, particularly those focused on rapid iteration (e.g., exploratory programming, exploratory data analysis)~\cite{kery2017exploring, tukey1977exploratory}, tend to prioritize quick idea iteration over code quality.
-Programmers often need to make swift, small changes such as adjusting parameters and variables~\cite{snoek2012practical, yoon2014longitudinal}.
+Programmers often need to make swift, small changes, such as adjusting parameters and variables~\cite{snoek2012practical, yoon2014longitudinal}.
 NL-based programming may not be as effective in these cases, as programmers can quickly modify specific parts of the code without waiting for code generation.
-Some participants (3/12) expressed their desire to have the ability to modify the code directly within \sys{}, stating that they wanted to \pqt{adjust some low-level code details directly [in \sys{}]}{P10}.
-This finding implies that although \sys{} successfully enhances control over the code generation process (\textbf{RQ2}), we do not significantly improve the control over the program itself.
 Despite the option to make direct code changes within \sys{}, participants mainly focus on prompt authoring and incorrectly perceive that they \pqt{always have to refine the prompt to change the code}{P6}.
-Future research should explore two facets of controllability that are essential for programmers: controllability in their interactions with AI~\cite{hook2000steps, amershi2019guidelines, norman1994might} and controllability over the program itself~\cite{navarro2001visual, green1996usability}.
+Some participants (3/12) \rv{who had forgotten about the bi-directional editing feature expressed a desire to be able to directly modify the code} within \sys{}, as they wanted to \pqt{adjust some low-level code details directly [in \sys{}]}{P10}. \rv{This finding suggests that while \sys{} supports bi-directional editing, the current design lacks clarity in indicating whether bi-directional editing is functioning.
+Future design improvements should incorporate visual cues to inform participants when changes have been recorded. }